alexjago/nPP-Senate/README.md

 ### Configuration

-Please refer to `2019.cfg` for an example configuration file.
-You can hand-edit it if you choose.
+[Please refer to `2019.cfg` for an example configuration file.](https://github.com/alexjago/nPP-Senate/blob/master/2019.cfg) You can hand-edit your local copy if you choose.

 Configuration files are based around the concept of a "scenario", which combines: